Belbake ‘Lidl Puff Pastry’ Review

 - Bake in an oven of 180° for approx 45 mins or until done.

-- Remove from baking sheet, slice and serve with salad and a garlic mayo dip.
+- Remove from baking sheet, slice and serve topped with rocket, and along with freshly made salad, and a garlic mayo dip.

 Puff Pastry Apple Squares Recipe

 This dish is super simple but if you’d like another great idea – try mixing brown sugar and cinnamon with butter and spreading across your puff pastry sheet – you only need a thin layer, roll and then cut.
 Bake and you have your own delicious cinnamon swirls /pinwheels … go one step further and add some icing on top!